awesomephant/handin/_posts/2017-01-21-unit-8-2-summary.markdown

 As VR technology becomes more advanced and daily interactions move into virtual spaces, the line between reality and simulation will inevetably be blurred.
 On a purely physiological level, this is already the case: Studies have shown that VR experiences provoke the same physical reactions as real-world experiences.

-My final piece deals with this tension between reality and simulation by putting the user in a series of spaces nested within one another.
+My final piece deals with the tension between reality and simulation by putting the user in a series of spaces nested within one another.
+The title is derived from the [1935 short story](http://www.gutenberg.org/files/22893/22893-h/22893-h.htm) by Stanley G. Weinbaum, which is regarded as one of the earliest works dealing with the modern notion of virtual reality.

 ## Notes on viewing VR work